Why Mondays are the deadliest day to go to A&E

 Siva Anandaciva, chief analyst from think tank the King’s Fund, said the sharp rise in deaths on Mondays showed an A&E “running constantly in the red zone”.

-He went on: “If you have enough capacity in the system – from beds to staff – you can flex up or down to deal with surges of demand.
+He continued: “If you have enough capacity in the system – from beds to staff – you can flex up or down to deal with surges of demand.

 This week, the RCEM published a report warning 250 people were dying needlessly every week due to waits lasting more than 12 hours.
 However, new analysis of figures obtained by The Independent suggests this figure is as high as 634.
 We have calculated that figure by including patients who were subject to delays of more than four hours, as well as those who were discharged from hospital, not just admitted.

-Commenting on The Independent’s analysis, Mr Andiciva said: “We know that A&E waiting times increase during ‘rush hour’.
+Commenting on The Independent’s analysis, Mr Anandaciva said: “We know that A&E waiting times increase during ‘rush hour’.
 And these rush hours can occur because of a peak in the demand for care.
-For example, patients might not seek out services on the weekend or might not have been able to access services over the weekend so their conditions deteriorate and they present on Monday.
+For example, patients might not seek out services on the weekend or might not have been able to access services over the weekend, so their conditions deteriorate and they present on Monday.

 The rule has been brought in following the death of 13-year-old Martha Mills who died after her care was not escalated by staff at King’s College Hospital, and her parents were unable to reach senior doctors over the weekend.